 A nice big yard in the country or a beach to play on is Labradoodle heaven.
 And these pups love toys.
 The more the better.

 Labradoodles do better when given two meals per day instead of being allowed to free feed because of their tendency to gain weight.
-An overweight dog could suffer from both hip and elbow dysplasia.

 Something to be aware of that’s a trait on the Labrador side is something called gastric torsion or bloat and can happen when you feed your Labradoodle one large bowl of food rather than two smaller meals during the day.